ScottVandervort/stock-app/README.md

 * The "Ticker" Widget will always be the first displayed ( top and/or top-right ).

 * Initially only the "Ticker" Widget will be displayed.

 * The "Ticker" Widget will load symbols from Local Storage.

-* Clicking on "Add" on the "Ticker" Widget will display the "Ticker_Add" in a Modal Dialog.
+* Clicking on "Add" on the "Navigation" Widget will display the "Ticker_Add" in a Modal Dialog.

 * Clicking "OK" on the "Ticker_Add" Modal Dialog will add the Ticker Symbol to Local Storage and display it in the "Ticker" widget.

-* Clicking on a ticker symbol on the "Ticker" Widget will highlight it and display the "Chart", "Ticker_Details", and "News" for the symbol.
+* Clicking on a ticker symbol on the "Ticker" Widget will display the "Chart", "Ticker_Details", and "News" for the symbol.

 * The "News" widget will load news for the ticker symbol from Local Storage.

-* Clicking on "Add" on the "News" Widget will display "News_Add" in a Modal Dialog.
+* Clicking on "Add" on the "Navigation" Widget will display "News_Add" in a Modal Dialog.

 * Clicking "OK" on the "News_Add" Modal Dialog will add the news to Local Storage and display it whenever the ticker symbol is selected.